cocodedk/codesacan/README.md

 - Neo4j Browser will be available at `http://localhost:7400` (or as configured).

 #### Running the Scanner
-- Ensure your `.env` file is configured.
+- Ensure your `.env` file is configured (see "Setting Up Your Environment" section).
 - Run the scanner:
   ```bash
   python scanner.py